JOB HUNTING ACTIVITIES

 ◆Regarding CEFR: Click here for further information

-Every school break we offer hotel internship to our students for them to learn more about omotenashi or
+Every school break we offer internship program to our students for them to learn more about omotenashi or

 Japanese style of hospitality and of course the proper work ethics and discipline in Japan.
 For 1 week, students will

 stay in the hotel and experience how to work in a Japanese hotel setting.
 Kind of tasks that may be assigned

 includes front desk, housekeeping and hotel restaurant works.
 Other benefits from this hotel internship may include,